malakjlassi-cpu/ReverseCraftX/docs/use_case.md

 1. The user opens the analysis page.
 2. The user selects an image and optionally types a description.
 3. The interface performs a quick check of format and size and gives immediate feedback.
-4. The user submits the form.
+4. The user submits the form, after accepting the privacy notice (shown before the first analysis: the image is sent to a third-party AI service, the provider may use submitted content on free plans, no identifiable people or sensitive images).
-5. The system authenticates the user and checks the quota.
+5. The system authenticates the user, checks that the privacy notice was accepted, and checks the user quota and the global daily capacity.
 6. The system validates the file on the server: real file type (not just the extension), size, and that the image can be decoded.
 7. The system stores the image under a random file name and removes embedded metadata (such as GPS data).
 8. The system creates an analysis with status `PENDING` and immediately returns its identifier.